What Is WhatsApp Parental Control? A Plain Definition and Setup Guide for Parents

 For most people, the best starting point is not a paid app.
 It is usually this combination:

 That order matters because built-in and carrier tools are often simpler, cheaper, and less invasive than handing your contacts and call data to another app.
+For a free first step, how to block all incoming calls except contacts uses the built-in toggle.

 Here is the practical shortlist most readers should compare before downloading anything random from an app store: